Lighthouses of Gibraltar

 Flickr Creative Commons photo

 - 1841 (Sir Alexander Woodford).
 Active; focal plane 49 m (161 ft); white

 light occulting once every 10 s; also a continuous red light and second red

 light on 5.8 s, off 4.2 s, displayed at a focal plane of 44 m (144 ft).
 19

 m (62 ft) masonry tower with lantern and gallery, painted white with one

 red horizontal band in the middle of the tower.
 Fog horn (one blast every

 20 s).
 Terry Hassan's photo appears above, Trabas also has a closeup photo,

-from the sea showing a mosque that has been built near the lighthouse,
+from the sea showing the Ibrahim-al-Ibrahim Mosque behind the lighthouse,

 and Google has a street view and a satellite